qjawns67/CTF-Writeups/README.md

-# 🚩 CTF Writeups & Wargame Solutions
+# 🚩 Wargame Writeups & Solutions

-Welcome to my CTF archive! 🕵️‍♂️
+Welcome to my Wargame archive! 🕵️‍♂️
-This repository documents my journey through various Wargames and CTF challenges.
+This repository documents my journey through various Wargames.
 It serves as a personal knowledge base and a portfolio of my cybersecurity skills.

 ---